mickfuzz/makecode-platformer-101/addLevels.md

 * Are you going to add a third level or a forth level?
 If so will you know how?
 * Can you imagine the player experience?
 Is there anything you are fogetting or taking for granted?

-This tutorial is one of many allowing you add different Game Element on the home page of this Platformer Making Course.
+This Game Pattern is one of many allowing you to make improvements to your platform game and to learn coding and wider computing concepts.
+Find more on the [Game Pattern page](gamePatterns.md).

+### Related Patterns